 - Debt Snowball.
 This method prioritizes debts in reverse size order.
 You make the minimum required payments on all outstanding debts save one: the smallest currently outstanding.
-Make additional principal payments to that balance – whatever you can squeeze out of your budget, but the bigger, the better.
+Make additional principal (original loan amount) payments to that balance – whatever you can squeeze out of your budget, but the bigger, the better.
 Once that balance is paid off, move on to the next smallest balance.

 - Debt Avalanche.
 This method prioritizes debts in descending rate order.
 You pay off the highest-interest account first, then pay off the second highest-interest account, and so on until you zero out your lowest-interest account.
 Along the way, you accelerate your payoff by making an additional principal payment each month.

 - Debt Snowflaking.
 This method works as a variation of either method above.
 The only difference is in the size and origin of your additional principal payments, which can come from things like household budget trimmings, side income, and credit card rewards.

 3. Credit Counseling